aimms/documentation/webui/side-panels-grd-pages.rst

 Adding a side panel grid page is similar to adding any other page.

 When using the `Application Manager <app-management.html>`_, in the App tab click the |appmanager_kebab| icon for the page under which want to add the side panel grid page and select the "Add Side Panel Page".
-Give the new side panel grid page any name you desire.
-Note that you cannot give it a name that you have already used for other pages, side panels, or dialog pages.
+Give the new side panel grid page any name of your choice.
+Note, however, that you cannot give it a name which you have already used for other pages, side panels, or dialog pages.

 +----------------------------------------------+-----------------------------------+
 | With Application Management                  | Without Application Management    |